sumin910han/Hierarchical-Clustering-of-Socioeconomic-Data/README.md

   4. Hierarchical Clustering: Performing hierarchical agglomerative clustering using complete linkage to group countries based on socioeconomic similarity.
   5. Visualization: Creating a dendrogram to visualize the hierarchical clustering.

-## Hierarchical Agglomerative Clustering (HAC)
-HAC is a bottom-up clustering method where each observation starts in its cluster, and pairs of clusters are merged as one moves up the hierarchy.
-Complete linkage (or maximum linkage) is used, where the distance between two clusters is defined as the maximum distance between any single point in the first cluster and any single point in the second cluster.

-The goal is to create a dendrogram, which is a tree diagram used to visualize the arrangement of the clusters produced by the clustering algorithm.

 <img width="632" alt="Hierarchical-Clustering-of-Socioeconomic-Data-image" src="https://github.com/sumin910han/Hierarchical-Clustering-of-Socioeconomic-Data/assets/153245618/6c81281b-e0b6-493b-8ffa-b4cfc6387303">